Deepfake: Example events

+In October 2025, Irish presidential candidate Catherine Connolly condemned an AI-generated deepfake video that mimicked an RTÉ News report and falsely claimed she was withdrawing from the presidential election; her campaign reported the video to the social media platforms it appeared on.

 Responses

 Social media platforms

-Chat site Discord has taken action against deepfakes in the past, and has taken a general stance against deepfakes.
+Chat site Discord took action against deepfake pornography in 2018, and has taken a general stance against deepfakes.
 Gfycat began removing all deepfakes from its site on 31 January 2018.

 Reddit banned the r/deepfakes subreddit on 7 February 2018, due to the policy violation of "involuntary pornography".
-That same month, representatives from Twitter stated that they would suspend accounts suspected of posting non-consensual deepfake content.

-In February 2018, Pornhub said that it would ban deepfake videos on its website because it is considered "non consensual content" which violates their terms of service.
-They also stated previously to Mashable that they will take down content flagged as deepfakes.
+Also in February 2018, Pornhub said that it would ban deepfake videos on its website because it is considered "non consensual content" which violates their terms of service.
+They had also stated previously that they will take down content flagged as deepfakes.
 Writers from Motherboard reported that searching "deepfakes" on Pornhub still returned multiple recent deepfake videos.

 Google added "involuntary synthetic pornographic imagery" to its ban list in September 2018, allowing anyone to request the block of results showing their fake nudes.
 In May 2022, Google officially changed the terms of service for their Jupyter Notebook colabs, banning the use of their colab service for the purpose of creating deepfakes.
 This came a few days after the publication of a VICE article in which its author, Emanuel Maiberg, reported "Most deepfakes are non-consensual porn", and that the main use of popular deepfake software DeepFaceLab (DFL), "the most important technology powering the vast majority of this generation of deepfakes", which often was used in combination with Google colabs, was to create non-consensual pornography.
-Maiberg pointed to the fact that among many other well-known examples of third-party DFL implementations, such as deepfakes commissioned by The Walt Disney Company, official music videos, and web series Sassy Justice by the creators of South Park, DFL's GitHub page, also linked to deepfake porn website Mr.Deepfakes and participants of the DFL Discord server also participate on Mr.Deepfakes.
+Maiberg pointed to the fact that among many other well-known examples of third-party DFL implementations – such as deepfakes commissioned by The Walt Disney Company, official music videos, and web series Sassy Justice by the creators of South Park and DFL's GitHub page – also linked to deepfake porn website MrDeepFakes, on which members of the DFL Discord server also participate.